M-Wahren/ESPhome-Laundry-Weight/README.md

 After googling a bit on what my options could be for checking how much cloths are in the basket i stumbled uppon a arduino guide using load cells in a bathroom scale for measuring weight.<br>
 After cheked my own bathroom scale i orderd the parts needed (as described above) including the Load sensor combinator for a easy soldering.

-Connecting my load cells upp to the Load sensor combinator inside the scale and using a cable with four wiers to place my HX711 and Wemose in a more reachable location.
+Connecting my load cells upp to the Load sensor combinator inside the scale and using a cable with four wiers to place my HX711 and Wemos in a more reachable location.
+(If you look Closely at [Laudry Shoot] upper left corner you can see the cable going to the Wemos)

 [Image]